-There are currently nine monitoring wells at the Site.
-Ten additional monitoring wells will be installed at the Site and are intended not only for the collection of groundwater samples, but will also further define groundwater gradients.
-The monitoring wells will be installed around the known extent of the groundwater plume in order to better delineate impacts from the former El Paso CGP Company, LLC (EPCGP) pit.
-The Site is located on State of New Mexico land.
-Property access approval will be obtained from the current lease operator, XTO Energy and the State of New Mexico.
-The proposed well locations are shown on Figure 1.
+There are currently eleven monitoring wells at the Site.
+Five additional monitoring wells will be installed at the Site and are intended not only for the collection of groundwater samples, but will also further define soil profiles.
+The monitoring wells will be installed around the known or estimated extent of the groundwater plume, in order to better delineate impacts from the former El Paso CGP Company, LLC (EPCGP) pit.
+One of the five wells will be a replacement for existing MW-5, which has been dry the past several monitoring events, and will be abandoned.
+To better assess the distribution of soil impacts in the former pit, one soil boring will also be advanced adjacent to existing monitoring well MW-1.